jerrykal/hyper-material-box/README.md

 #### Close on the left

+> left close button is disable by default

 If you like left close button more than right close button, you can set the `closeOnTheLeft` to `true`:

 ```javascript